ReeceKidd/seneca-learning-test/README.md

 npm run integration-tests: Runs an integration test for each of the routes defined in the YML file.
 No need to start the server as supertest will start a server for each of the tests.

+# Deploying to AWS

+I have included a script folder which includes the file that needs to be configured to deploy via a CI/CD pipeline.

 # Design thoughts

 I relied heavily on middlewares to ensure the architecture is flexible enough to be adapted quickly with further clarification around the requirements.